machinalis/iepy/docs/tutorial.rst

     iepy <project_name>

 Where *<project_name>* is something that you choose.
-This command will ask you a phew things such as database name, its username and its password.
+This command will ask you a few things such as database name, its username and its password.
 When that's done, you'll have an instance in a folder with the name that you choose Read more about the instantiation :doc:`here <instantiation>`.